kenji-yamane/pq-deadlock/README.md

 ```
 On three different terminals.

-Then, use the comands for send REQUEST and REPLY messages on each terminal for design a WFG
+Then, use the comands to send REQUEST and REPLY messages on each terminal to design a WFG
 REQUEST:
 ```bash
 ask p_number list_of_nodes